 Macro Factors Investors Need To Know

 Beginning investors must understand external or macroeconomic factors that may impact the market.
 Players should be reading relevant financial news to learn about important events that can sway the market significantly.
 Learn what makes the market tick.
-How does the market react when the Federal Reserve takes action on interest rates, economic changes, inflation, and international events (eg. China)?
+How does the stock market react to economic changes, the Fed’s actions on interest rates, inflation, and international events (e.g., China)?
 Just understanding what is relevant to your stocks is a big lesson.

 How To Deal With Market Volatility

 By virtual investing, you become more aware of the rhythms in the market and prepare for a volatile market.
 As such, you can explore strategies to deal with turbulence without losing real money.
 Are you better off trading actively in a weak market or sticking to a buy-hold plan?
 Games allow you to experiment with cash without the fear of losing it.

 Competition With Your Peers Is (Almost) Realistic

-My students tell me they check their rankings daily, if not more often.
+My students tell me they check their rankings daily, if less often.
 If they lose a top ranking, they often get upset.
 I need to remind them that it is virtual money and has no impact on their grades.
 We discuss trading and investment strategies in class.
 They can research what stock (or stocks) pulled their performance down and decide if they should buy more with available virtual cash to reduce their cost.